docopt/docopt.rs/README.md

 }
 ```

-In this example, specify type annotations were added.
+In this example, specific type annotations were added.
 They will be
 automatically inserted into the generated struct.
 You can override as many (or
 as few) fields as you want.
 If you don't specify a type, then one of `bool`,
 `uint`, `String` or `Vec<String>` will be chosen depending on the type of